chenxingqiang/jax-ml/doc/modules/tree.rst

 ==========================================

 What are all the various decision tree algorithms and how do they differ from each other?
-Which one is implemented in scikit-learn?
+Which one is implemented in jax-learn?

 ID3_ (Iterative Dichotomiser 3) was developed in 1986 by Ross Quinlan.
 The algorithm creates a multiway tree, finding for each node (i.e. in